skunnavakkam/skunnavakkam.github.io/content/_index.md

 og_description = "Hi!
 I'm Sudarsh; I'm a Sophomore on leave from a physics degree at Caltech with the hopes of building magical models of brains. "
 +++

 Hi!
-I'm Sudarsh; I'm a Sophomore on leave from a physics degree at Caltech with the hopes of building magical models of brains.
+I'm Sudarsh; I'm on leave from a physics degree at Caltech building magical models of brains.

-I care a lot about making the world a happier and more abundant place!
-I'm interested in aligning AI systems, understanding the brain, and a bunch of miscellaneous physics and biology interests, with more [here](/about)!
+I care a lot about making the world a happier and more abundant place, and want a flourishing future for all living things.
+Learn more about me [here](/about).

 I'm really fortunate for the people who I get to call my [friends](/friends)

-I like to go on very long walks; am a big fan the natural world and all things living; enjoy feeling different textural experiences; love to cook; enjoy social deduction, platformers, and puzzle games; and like listening to music
+I love: long walks; all things living; feeling different textures; cooking; social deduction, platformers, and puzzle games; stargazing; listening to music; making progress on myself; tropical fruit; orders of magnitudes;

-If you'd like to contact me, you can either use my [anonymous feedback form](/feedback) or find other contact information [here](/about).
-It'd always be a pleasure to meet new people.
+You can leave [anonymous feedback form](/feedback) or find other contact information [here](/about).
+It'd always be a pleasure to meet new people!